7th Grade Social Studies Fair

 - The students were then tasked with researching their topic individually, taking notes on their research, and making an outline.
 The next step was writing an argumentative essay, and preparing a debate.

 - On the day of the presentations, teams participated in a spirited debate!

 - To choose a winner, we looked at each student’s individual performance in the project as a whole, not just at debate performance.

 Joshua’s dedication to this project was inspirational.
 He went above and beyond the required research, and kept learning about his topic until the day of the presentation.
 At each practice debate, he would find more information to present and respond with.
 His essay was equally as exemplary, and the highest grade in the class.

 Second Place: Gabriella Schwartz!

 Gaby did a phenomenal job on this project!
 She read all of her research, turned in her outline, draft, and final paper early.
 Her diligence is truly stunning!
 She came to every practice, and adjusted her opening arguments and rebuttals to address the opposing team.
 Moreover, she was a great teammate!
 Amazing job, Gaby!

 Can Alternative Fuels Efficiently Replace Fossil Fuels?

-Joshua Dinar, Ethan Azaraev and Orian Cohen
+(CON) Team: Joshua Dinar, Ethan Azaraev and Orian Cohen

 Teacher’s note: The students did a really good job researching their topic.
 I was particularly impressed with how much Ethan practiced his vocal delivery and his mastery of facts.
 He improved with every practice, and it showed during the final debate.